-This past winter, I attended several Sportsman Shows throughout the northeast, where I performed numerous waterdog retrieving demonstrations, showing the versatility of the English springer spaniel and Labrador Retriever.
+This past winter I attended a number of Sportsman Shows throughout the northeast where I performed numerous waterdog retrieving demonstrations, showing the versatility of the English springer spaniel and Labrador Retriever.
 What amazed me while speaking to the average outdoorsmen was that they were unaware of a spaniel or the Labrador Retrievers’ versatility, but rather that they were unaware that there was a difference between show and field gundogs.

 For better than a half-century, the sporting dog breeds have gone in two separate directions regarding qualities sought after by professional breeders.
 With most sporting breeds, the “dual champion,” a dog that has attained the champion title in both the show and the field, is harder and harder to come by.

 Why, may you ask?
 Simply put, both areas have become so competitive in recent years that breeders in both the show ring and the field have changed what traits they breed for to be competitive.
-Professional breeders must focus on breeding traits that are highly desirable during your typical day of shooting to be successful in the field.
+To be successful in the field, professional breeders must focus on breeding traits that are highly desirable during your typical day of shooting.
 In contrast, a show breeder must focus on traits related to the confirmation and structure of their breed.
 I once heard a gentleman summarize it nicely, “Field breeders are producing the athletes, and show breeders are producing the models.”

 Champion show or bench breeds must adhere to a strict conformation standard and are nearly perfect physical specimens.
 Per the confirmation standard, male show Labrador Retrievers should stand 22 ½ to 24 ½ inches at the withers, 21 ½ to 23 ½ inches for bitches.
 Males in working conditions should weigh approximately 65 to 80 pounds, while females should weigh 55 to 70 pounds.